Maksydenko/Practices/README.md

 1. Construct these numeric values:

-   * Integer zero;
+   * integer zero;
-   * Floating point zero;
+   * floating point zero;
-   * Integer one hundred and one;
+   * integer one hundred and one;
-   * Floating point one thousand;
+   * floating point one thousand;
-   * Floating point one thousand using scientific notation;
+   * floating point one thousand using scientific notation;
-   * Create a positive integer, a negative integer, and zero.
+   * create a positive integer, a negative integer, and zero.
 Assign them to variables;
-   * Write several arithmetic expressions.
+   * write several arithmetic expressions.
 Bind the values to variables.
 Use a variety of operators, e.g. +, -, /, *, etc. Use parentheses to control operator scope;
-   * Create several floats and assign them to variables;
+   * create several floats and assign them to variables;
-   * Write several arithmetic expressions containing your float variables;
+   * write several arithmetic expressions containing your float variables;
-   * Write several expressions using mixed arithmetic (integers and floats);
+   * write several expressions using mixed arithmetic (integers and floats);
-   * Obtain a float as a result of division of one integer by another; do so by explicitly converting one integer to a float.
+   * obtain a float as a result of division of one integer by another; do so by explicitly converting one integer to a float.

 2. Type Conversation:

-   * Construct an integer from the string "123";
+   * construct an integer from the string "123";
-   * Construct a float from the integer 123;
+   * construct a float from the integer 123;
-   * Construct an integer from the float 12.345.
+   * construct an integer from the float 12.345.

 3. Digits of a Number:

-   * Write a Python-script that detects the last 4 digits of a credit card;
+   * write a Python-script that detects the last 4 digits of a credit card;
-   * Find the sum of the digits of a three-digit number.
+   * find the sum of the digits of a three-digit number.
 </details>

 ---